UPDATED 3/28/2022. For a few race day options, check out our Best Wide Foot Plated Running Shoes review as well.

 Upon step in, it’s clear that the v3 is softer than the v2.
 FFX provides a more cushioned and bouncier ride.
 I was testing it on easy runs, long runs, and speedwork.
 They all felt great in their own way.
 While moving slower, the ride was cushioned and soft.
 Once I sped up, it got more bouncy and responsive.

 In my opinion, the upper fits better.
-The wide width is great in the midfoot, and the toe box isn’t nearly as sloppy as the v2.
-I should note that my 10.5 felt long and I could have easily run in a size 10 and still had some room.
+The wide width is excellent in the midfoot, and the toe box isn’t nearly as sloppy as the v2.
+I should note that my 10.5 felt long, and I could have easily run in a size 10 and still had some room.
 The Ground Contact Fresh Foam outsole is almost the same as the v2 and still provides sure footing at faster speeds.

 While I’m not pleased that the Beacon v3 has gained .7 oz. from my v2 pair, finding a wide shoe that comes in under 9 oz. is a treat.
 This shoe will 100% stay in my rotation.Read The Review Shop The Shoe